 |Nominator and Big Tree Register Editor Rod Haulenbeek relaxing under Nevada’s Champion Western white pine.|

 Are you interested in becoming a Big Tree Hunter?
 Do you have a potential big tree in your backyard or near your favorite hiking trail?
 Many of the listed trees are in easily viewed arboreta on the University of Nevada campuses in Las Vegas and Reno, the Wilbur D. May Arboretum and Botanical Garden in Reno, the Ethel M. Chocolates Botanical Cactus Garden or the Springs Preserve Botanical Gardens in Las Vegas, or are street trees, but others are hidden in private yards and other inaccessible areas.
-We may not see your tree, but you see it every day.
+The public may not know about your tree, but you see it everyday.
 If you think it is a candidate Big Tree, please contact us and we will send someone to identify and measure it.
 If it measures up, we will be happy to add it, and your name as nominator, to the list.

 Big Tree Program Contact:Urban Forestry Program Coordinator 2478 Fairview Drive Carson City, NV 89701 775-684-2506 Fax: 775-684-2571

 External Links of Interest